MOZAMBIQUE EQUESTRIAN ESCAPE

 Develop your riding skills, discover the culture of Mozambique, and witness some of the most beautiful scenery on earth.

 Volunteer caring for highly trained trail horses in Vilankulos; a coastal area famous for its unspoiled sandy beaches, warm weather and remarkable sea life.
-Discover a different world and way of life, with each day spent in the saddle and at the stables, caring for and riding a herd of around forty horses.
+Discover a different world and way of life, with each day spent in the saddle and at the stables, caring for and riding a herd of around fifty horses.

 The majority of horses in Mozambique were rescued from Zimbabwe in a time of political unrest and violence, and are now living happily, cantering up and down the beach and taking dips in the sea.